akshayks13/Candidate-Job-Matching/README.md

 3. **Matrix Padding:** Balances the cost matrix for unequal numbers of candidates and jobs.
 4. **Assignment:** Uses the Hungarian Algorithm to find the optimal assignment.
 5. **Match Analysis:** Provides detailed analysis on why a candidate is suitable (or not) for a job.

+## Conclusion
+The Job Matching System uses a combination of optimal assignment via the Hungarian Algorithm and advanced string matching techniques to accurately and efficiently pair candidates with job openings.
+This integrated approach minimizes mismatch costs and improves the overall job matching process.